cogsec-collaborative/cogsec-collab.github.io/content/project/AMITT_Counters/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "AM!TT Counters"
+title: "AM!TT Countermeasures"
-summary: "Countermeasures for AMITT tactics and techniques (and some general counters too)"
+summary: "A series of Tactics, Techniques and Procedures (TTPs)  that are matched to the AMITT stages and techniques."
 authors: []
 tags:
 - AMITT